Orthologue/praxis-cafe/README.md

 This will start the process of "ejecting" from Create React Native App's build scripts.
 You'll be asked a couple of questions about how you'd like to build your project.

 **Warning:** Running eject is a permanent action (aside from whatever version control system you use).
 An ejected app will require you to have an [Xcode and/or Android Studio environment](https://facebook.github.io/react-native/docs/getting-started.html) set up.

-## Customizing App Display Name and Icon

-You can edit `app.json` to include [configuration keys](https://docs.expo.io/versions/latest/guides/configuration.html) under the `expo` key.

-To change your app's display name, set the `expo.name` key in `app.json` to an appropriate string.

-To set an app icon, set the `expo.icon` key in `app.json` to be either a local path or a URL.
-It's recommended that you use a 512x512 png file with transparency.

 ## Updating to New Releases